lesley-byte/lesley-byte-portfolio/README.md

 ## Description

  I'm excited to showcase my skills, learn more and to consolodate my best work.
-This portfolio consolodates relevant work that may interest potential employers and showcases good examples of my work so that the viewer has a reasonable starting place with which to determine my fit for their organization.
-It was a good excuse to practice css skills.
+This portfolio contains relevant work that may interest potential employers and showcases examples of my work so that the viewer has a reasonable starting place with which to determine my fit for their organization.
+It was a good excuse to practice css skills and have fun with GitHub.

 ## Table of Contents (Optional)